vishnu-indusekharan/EVE-NG_IP_Assigner/README.md

 # EVE-NG | IPv4 Assigner

-The boring part while doing networking labs is assinging point to point IP address on all the links in the topology.
-This script helps to assign ip address to all point to point interfaces in the given topology in EVE-NG.
+The boring part while doing labs are assinging point to point IP address on all the links.
+This script helps to assign IPv4 address to all point to point interfaces in EVE-NG topology.

 ## Usage:
 assigner.py [-h] -u USERNAME -i EVE_IP -l LAB_PATH